Note: Please send your proposed refinements and additions to PeopleNow.org by email;: RefineThePlan@PeopleNow.org or fax 703-521-0849.

 Crimes result from the failure of both the individual not being responsible for his actions and the public and private sectors not ensuring that all individuals have an adequate education, employment opportunities, affordable necessities of life, in particular emotional healthcare, etc.

 Using punishment, confinement, detention and public shaming do not work, are counterproductive to rehabilitation, damage the ability of the lawbreaker to pay restitution to the victim and should not be used.
-Lawbreakers who are a threat to society or to themselves "should be kept under supervision and treated with dignity and respect" as stated by Clarence Darrow.
+Lawbreakers who are a threat to society or to themselves "should be kept under supervision in kindness and sympathy instead of harshness" as stated by Clarence Darrow.

 All victims of crimes should be taken care of immediately by the government and NGOs as appropriate and receive restitution from the lawbreaker.